CodeYourFuture/curriculum/common-content/en/module/js1/check-unix-os/index.md

 +++

 If you get stuck on any of the below or above instructions, please post in your class channel on Slack.

-You probably already have this if you have done Fundamentals and HTML/CSS.
+You probably already have this if you have done previous modules.

 <!-- CYF-ONLY -->